 Once they reached the door, security personnel opened the door for them.
 It was the first time Huan noticed the mahogany door.
 A sign hung in front that said:

 The numeric message could be too ironic for him.
 The courtroom was almost filled with people when they entered it, leaving the media men outside.

 He saw the Pangilinans — Maui’s parents and two other sisters — seated on the row next to the railings.
-Beside the Pangilinans are Adi, Huan’s younger brother, and Jian, Huan’s son.
+Beside the Pangilinans are Adi, his younger brother, and Jian, his son.
 He approached them and greeted them all.